Cache headers will only be respected when using "Site Caching" or "Disabled" as Cache Level.

-In order to analyze the cache headers, we'll use a tool called
+In order to analyze the cache headers, a tool called

-curl.
-You can also use the Inspect Tools for your browser.
+curl will be used.
+You can also use the Developer Tools of your browser.

 If you are using Microsoft® Windows, install Git for Windows before proceeding.

 Open the Terminal/Git for Windows and run the following command:

 Change "yourdomain.com" for your domain or the complete URL of the page/file.
 For example, if we want to check Sucuri Blog's front page http headers:

 $ curl -IL https://blog.sucuri.net/ HTTP/1.1 200 OK Server: Sucuri/Website Firewall Date: Thu, 19 Jan 2017 15:18:31 GMT Content-Type: text/html; charset=UTF-8 Connection: keep-alive Vary: Accept-Encoding Set-Cookie: PHPSESSID=aha8r2fs3m0njv8h3be14hbtt2; path=/ Expires: Thu, 19 Nov 1981 08:52:00 GMT Cache-Control: no-store, no-cache, must-revalidate, post-check=0, pre-check=0 Pragma: no-cache Vary: Cookie Link: <https://blog.sucuri.net/wp-json/>; rel="https://api.w.org/" X-XSS-Protection: 1; mode=block X-Frame-Options: SAMEORIGIN X-Content-Type-Options: nosniff X-Sucuri-ID: 11005